Schloss vor Husum: Usage

 In 2003, the Förderverein Schloss vor Husum was founded, dedicated to the preservation of the listed building and further expanding its usability.
 The castle is home to the Department of Culture and the Music School of the North Frisia district, as well as the North Frisia Foundation.
 The castle museum showcases the former royal reception rooms, the castle chapel, and other rooms with their furnishings.
 The collections of the museum are constantly being supplemented.
 It is open daily, except on Mondays, from April to October, and only on weekends and between Christmas and New Year during the winter months.

 The castle is part of the North Frisia Museum Association and is involved in a variety of public events.
 In addition to the museum operations, regular concerts (such as the music festival "Rarities of Piano Music"), theater performances, and changing special exhibitions take place here, all under the restored roof trusses since 2008.
-The castle chapel and the Fortuna Hall are rented out for weddings.
+The chapel and the Fortuna Hall are rented out for weddings.
 In the former kitchen wing, there is a café operated by trainees from the nearby Theodor-Schäfer Vocational Training Center.
-The annual crocus bloom in the castle park is celebrated with the Crocus Blossom Festival.
+The annual crocus bloom in the park is celebrated with the Crocus Blossom Festival.

 Palace complex

-The Husum Castle is located on an island surrounded by a moat, which was once part of a simple fortification.
+The palace is located on an island surrounded by a moat, which was once part of a simple fortification.
 The inner courtyard was equipped with single-story outbuildings and a small gatehouse on the western side.
-In front of the castle island, there used to be a large farmyard, but its buildings were mostly demolished in the 18th century.
-Only the former gatehouse and the cavalier house have survived as remnants of the former outbuildings outside the castle island.
+In front of the island, there used to be a large farmyard, but its buildings were mostly demolished in the 18th century.
+Only the former gatehouse and the cavalier house have survived as remnants of the former outbuildings outside the island.

 Architecture

-Husum Castle was built from 1577 to 1582.
+The palace was built from 1577 to 1582.
 It is a two-story, three-winged building with a distinctive central tower.
 A long central wing is surrounded by two shorter side wings, with the southern wing extended by a single-story utility building, and the northern wing, known as the kitchen building, set back from the courtyard.
 The layout of the main building resembles a large "E." Built in the style of the Dutch Renaissance, the red brick building underwent several modernizations and renovations in 1612, 1750, and 1792.
-Throughout its over 400-year history, the castle served more as an administrative building than a princely residence.
+Throughout its over 400-year history, the palace served more as an administrative building than a princely residence.
 The design of a main building with two separate farm buildings can be found 200 years later in Matthieu Soiron's Wickrath Castle, built between 1746 and 1772.